On Radio

 Then if you put a dis-humidistat on the fan control so that it will run whenever it is too humid in the basement, you will get good basement moisture control.
 At least two companies have now made special units that do all of the above -- the one in the graphic is from the company Humidex.
 These can usually be found in renovation centres.

-Keywords: Basement, Bathroom, Exhaust Fans, Fans, Humidity, Ventilation
+Keywords: Humidity, Basement, Odours, Exhaust Fans, Fans, Bathroom, Ventilation

 Article 997